BeauJoh/thesis/source/14-chapter-6-conclusions-and-future-work.md

 -->

 ### EOD
-The original goal of this research was to discover methods for choosing the best device for a particular computational task, for example to support scheduling decisions under time and/or energy constraints.
+The original goal of this research was to discover methods for choosing the best device for a particular computational task, for example, to support scheduling decisions under time and/or energy constraints.
 Until now, we found the available OpenCL benchmark suites were not rich enough to adequately characterize performance across the diverse range of applications and computational devices of interest.
-EOD and the work presented in Chapter 3 resulted in a flexible benchmark suite with results that could can be generated quickly and reliably on a range of accelerators, and formed a foundation for testing AIWC and the predictive model.
+EOD and the work presented in Chapter 3 resulted in a flexible benchmark suite with results that could be generated quickly and reliably on a range of accelerators, and formed a foundation for testing AIWC and the predictive model.
 We started to use the OpenTuner[@ansel:pact:2014] autotuning library to achieve the optimal performance of each device on all the benchmarks in EOD but realised that it is beyond the scope of this thesis.
 Others [@du2012cuda], [@spafford2010maestro], [@chaimov2014toward], [@nugteren2015cltune], [@Filipovic:2017:AOK:3152821.3152877], [@price2017analyzing] have shown that autotuners offer good performance for configuring OpenCL kernel parameters -- such as local workgroup size -- for the different accelerators and could be readily incorporated into EOD in a consistent manner.
 However, the presented execution times do not change the presented methodologies around workload characterization and prediction, individual features and the predictions may change with different tuning arguments but the use case is the same.